OpenTTD/infra/README.md

 In result, it is inaccessible.

 To solve this, some minor manual labor is required:
+- Run `pulumi stack output tunnel_token --show-secrets` in the `cloudflare-core` project and remember the output.
 - Login to AWS.
 - Find one of the Nomad EC2 instances.
 - Open an EC2 Serial Console.